 Now don’t get me wrong, that doesn’t mean you have to back squat.
 You could front squat, goblet squat, box squat, split squat, pistol squat and even leg press and get most or all of the same benefits (depending on your own reasons for wanting/needing to perform the movement).
 There’s no getting away from it though, in order to be the best you can be, at some point you’re going to have to perform some kind of knee dominant lower body movement – and some people find this a real struggle.

 I don’t mean that they don’t LIKE squatting, because truthfully most of us, deep down in our soul, also don’t particularly like squatting.
-Sure some do, but I’ve spoken to powerlifters, crossfitters and O-Lifters when they are drunk, and based upon this inebriated cross section of the athletic population I dare say that even though we all talk about our squat numbers, brag about having big legs and talk endlessly about ‘leg day DOMS’, a lot of us would kind of rather not.
+Sure some do, but I’ve spoken to powerlifters, high intensity and functional training athletes and O-Lifters when they are drunk, and based upon this inebriated cross section of the athletic population I dare say that even though we all talk about our squat numbers, brag about having big legs and talk endlessly about ‘leg day DOMS’, a lot of us would kind of rather not.

 But I digress…

 No, I don’t just mean that people don’t like squatting, aren’t technically proficient or aren’t very strong, I mean some people experience some pretty significant pain when they attempt to perform one of the most basic human movements and squat to parallel.

 In this article I’m not going to be able (or even try) to explain everything that could be wrong with a squat or everything that can reduce pain while squatting, but I am going to give you the short-term answer to one of the big issues that I see regularly with clients – poor dorsiflexion: an inability to comfortably move your ankle in a manner which brings your toe towards your knee – Like this…

 Before I do that, I’ll quickly explain why this is only a short-term solution.